chowned/mldl_rgb-d_da_project/README.md

 1) create a dataset folder, check train.sh to see how to create it
 2) download datasets and put the dataset folder into the Implementation folder
-3) if running on linux, run the train.sh script in the same folder of the python scripts
+3) if running on linux, run the train.sh or run.sh script in the same folder of the python scripts

 Paper based on: